go-directory/config/README.md

 ## config

 Package config provides a makeshift `cn=config` abstraction.
-It is designed for use by [go-directory/dsa](https://github.com/go-directory/dsa).
+It is designed for use by [go-directory/dsa](https://github.com/go-directory/dsa) only.

 # License